 Default value Outlook Description Specifies a custom name for the default email client, as displayed when using the Email Workbook feature.
 If desired, you can change this name to a different email client used by your organization, or you can clear out the setting and leave it blank.
 If blank, then the text "Default E-Mail Client" will display in the dialog for this option.
-The email client option is only available to users who are running the Axiom Desktop Client on their client machines, using the ClickOnce installation type.
-When using the shared client, emails must be sent using the Axiom server.

 DefaultFilterType